mtdrfsh/little-lemon/README.md

 This project is a mobile app for Little Lemon, a fictional Mediterranean restaurant.
 It is designed to display the restaurant's menu, and users can access the restaurant's menu by creating a profile.

 ## Overview
-This website is built using React, providing a dynamic and interactive user experience.
-It offers a clean and user-friendly interface for customers to explore the menu, learn about Little Lemon, and make reservations.
+This React Native application, providing a dynamic and interactive user experience.
+It offers a clean and user-friendly interface for customers to explore the menu, learn about Little Lemon, and manage their profiles.
 This project was developed as part of a learning exercise, demonstrating proficiency in React development.

 ## Features
 * **Menu Display:** Browse the restaurant's menu with detailed descriptions and prices.